2026 SUMMER CAMPS ARE LIVE! Register today to secure your athlete's spot.

 • Medical Protocol: Most camps have an athletic trainer on-site to help with illness or injury.
 In case of an emergency, campers will be transported to the nearest hospital.

-To view your customer account, complete your mandatory forms, pay balance dues, and review important camp information, visit Pre-Camp Checklist.
-All necessary camp information is on this page.
-If there are any imperative changes prior to camp start, registered campers will be notified via email and this webpage will be updated!
+To view your customer account, complete your mandatory forms, pay balance dues, and review important camp information, visit the Customer Portal.

 CHECKLIST OF THINGS TO BRING